Benjamin Bailey (missionary): Life

 Benjamin Bailey was born in November 1791, as the son of Joseph Bailey and his wife Martha.
 1812, two years under Rev. T. Scott for missionary training; one year under J. Buckworth, Vicar of Dewsbury.
-He was ordained as Deacon on 6 August and as Priest on 17 December 1815, by the Archbishop of York (to the Curacy of Harewood, Yorkshire).
+He was ordained as Deacon on 6 August and as Priest on 17 December 1815, by the Archbishop of York (to the Curacy of Harewood, West Yorkshire).
 In 1816, he married Elizabeth Ella and, on 4 May that year, went to Kottayam, Kerala, India.

 Benjamin Bailey was the progenitor of printing and book publishing in Malayalam, the native language of Kerala.
 It was he who established the first printing press (the Kottayam CMS press) and started printing Malayalam in Kerala.
 He was the first lexicographer in the language.
 Besides this, he was a well versed author and translator.
 He compiled a dictionary of the Malayalam language.

 Benjamin Bailey was also an architect in Gothic style.
 In 1839–42, he built the Anglican church in Kottayam-the Christ Church- which Bishop Wilson called "the glory of Travancore".
 The church is now the Cathedral church of the CSI Madhya Kerala Diocese.

 On 14 May 1831 Benjamin Bailey went to England on furlough and returned to India on 15 July 1834.
 On 13 March 1850 he departed to England and retired owing to failure of health.
 From 1856 until his death he was Rector of Sheinton, Shropshire and in 1857 appointed Honorary Life Governor of the CMS.
-He was Rural Dean of Condover, Salop (in which Rural Deanery area his parish lay) from 1862 to his death.
+He was Rural Dean of Condover (in which Rural Deanery area his parish lay) from 1862 to his death.

 He died suddenly at Sheinton on 3 April 1871, aged 79.